s-zil/thugil/README.md

     SUAHLAM: This a fragment of a poem written by T.S.
 Eliot ("Journey of the Magi") translated into Zou language by David Vumlallian Zou.

+This repository has a dual purpose:

+(a) It will make learning C programming, especially Macro feature of header files in C programming, a fun activity for low-resourced languages such as the Zou.

+(b) The Macro Utilities such as LEIGOU, SUAHLAM, etc will become valuable linguistic resources for students of C language.